ARMmbed/mbed-os-5-docs/docs/api/networkinterfaces/MeshInterface.md

 The Arm Mbed Mesh API allows the application to use the IPv6 mesh network topologies through the Nanostack networking stack.

-Mbed OS provides 3 types of IPv6 based mesh networks:
+Mbed OS provides three types of IPv6 based mesh networks:

 - 6LoWPAN_ND, loosely following the Zigbee-IP specification.
 - Wi-SUN, following the specification from Wi-SUN alliance.